How To Teach 2 Year Old To Read – Very Helpful Guide

 Talking to my daughter showing her what we were doing.
 “I’m fixing your pink dress on you.
 Here it goes over your head.
 Now, let’s put on your socks.

 Here’s your split foot.
 On goes the white hose.”
-You’d be disturbed how much kids notice it when you talk to them about their daily lives.
+You’d be disturbed by how much kids notice it when you talk to them about their daily lives.
 Now, my daughter will regularly ask me, “What are we doing today, mommy?” and I tell her our plans for the day.

-Starting at six months I used index cards and specified furniture, toys, television, tables, mirrors, stairs, refrigerator, doors, etc. Almost everything in our house was identified and I would take the time to “read” the words as we walked by them.
+Starting at six months I used index cards and specified furniture, toys, television, tables, mirrors, stairs, refrigerators, doors, etc. Almost everything in our house was identified and I would take the time to “read” the words as we walked by them.

 Lots of vulnerability to the alphabet in the form of singing songs and reading alphabet books.
 We read the same ones above and above and above.
-This also served her learn the sounds each of the letters make.
+This also served her to learn the sounds each of the letters make.

 Disclosure to traditional nursery rhymes and poems in the form of books and songs.
 I chose books that had lots of colored images, pointing out any objects and words as I read them.

-Reading books aloud everyday for at least 15 – 30 minutes since birth.
+Reading books aloud every day for at least 15 – 30 minutes since birth.
 I keep various books in revolution each month reading them over and over repeatedly.
 Then at the end of the month, I choose out a new collection of books to read for the next month.

 Getting frequent visits to the library.
 We go weekly to choose out new books, for storytime, playgroups, etc.

 Teaching and training sign language since birth.
 She identifies particular signs as well as the letters of the alphabet in sign language.

 Doing sight word and alphabet exercises together including craft projects.